Buddhist economics

 Buddhist economics is a spiritual and philosophical approach to the study of economics.
 It examines the psychology of the human mind and the emotions that direct economic activity, in particular concepts such as anxiety, aspirations and self-actualization principles.
 In the view of its proponents, Buddhist economics aims to clear the confusion about what is harmful and what is beneficial in the range of human activities involving the production and consumption of goods and services, ultimately trying to make human beings ethically mature.
 The ideology's stated purpose is to "find a middle way between a purely mundane society and an immobile, conventional society."

 The most fundamental feature of Buddhist economics is seeing "people interdependent with one another and with Nature."

 Sri Lankan economist Neville Karunatilake wrote that: "A Buddhist economic system has its foundations in the development of a co-operative and harmonious effort in group living.
 Selfishness and acquisitive pursuits have to be eliminated by developing man himself."
 Karunatilake sees Buddhist economic principles as exemplified in the rule of the Buddhist king Ashoka.

+The core values of western economics are based in the selfishness of human nature and profit maximization.
+In Buddhist Economics on the other hand, the driving principle is maximization of wellbeing with minimal use of resources.
+E. F. Schumacher, an early proponent of Buddhist economics, drew inspiration from the Buddhist principle of "Right Livelihood" in his influential essay "Buddhist Economics."
+The focus of right livelihood is finding employment which harms neither oneself nor others.
+Schumacher seizes on the point that the capitalist system assumes that people see work as "a necessary evil," or something to be disliked.
+He proposes that, based on Buddhist ideas of divine balance, there ought to be a healthy split between leisure and work.
+In Buddhist economics, there are three major functions to work, "to give man a chance to utilise and develop his faculties; to enable him to overcome his ego-centredness by joining with other people in a common task; and to bring forth the goods and services needed for a becoming existence."
+This shift in the way work is viewed, both by employers and employees, if applied to the western world, would be fundamentally altering to the incentives driving modern economies.